The Real Thing (2 Unlimited song)

-"The Real Thing" is a song recorded by Belgian/Dutch Eurodance band 2 Unlimited, released in May 1994 as the first single from their third album, Real Things (1994).
-The song is co-written by bandmembers Ray Slijngaard and Anita Dels, and scored chart success in many European countries.
-It topped the charts in Finland and the Netherlands, while peaking at number two in Denmark, Sweden, Belgium and Switzerland.
-The song also was a top 10 hit in Austria, France, Germany, Norway, Scotland, Spain and the UK.
-It entered the Eurochart Hot 100 on 28 May at 30 and peaked at number-one three weeks later.
-Outside Europe, it peaked at number two in Israel and number 39 in Australia.
-A music video was produced to promote the single, directed by Nigel Simpkiss.
+"The Real Thing" is a song by Belgian/Dutch Eurodance band 2 Unlimited, released in May 1994 as the first single from their third album, Real Things (1994).
+The song was co-written by band members Ray Slijngaard and Anita Dels, and achieved chart success in several European countries, topping the charts of Finland, Lithuania and the Netherlands while peaking at number two in Denmark, Sweden, Belgium and Switzerland.
+The accompanying music video was directed by Nigel Simpkiss, and received heavy rotation on music television channels, such as MTV Europe and VIVA.

 Composition

-"The Real Thing" contains samples of Toccata and Fugue in D minor by German composer and musician Johann Sebastian Bach.
+"The Real Thing" is written by Phil Wilde and Peter Bauwens with band members Ray Slijngaard and Anita Dels, while Wilde and Jean-Paul De Coster produced it.
+The song contains samples of Toccata and Fugue in D minor by German composer and musician Johann Sebastian Bach.
 According to classicfm.com, it is considered one of the biggest pop songs to sample classical music in the last 25 years."